julieqiu/exp/librarianx/doc/alternatives-considered.md

 2. **Slower reads** - Reading version requires parsing language-specific file formats
 3. **Added complexity** - Different parsing logic for each language

-We ultimately went with keeping `version` in `.librarian.yaml` as a cache for fast access because of simplicity and performance.
-The librarian tool manages version consistency between `.librarian.yaml` and language-specific files, providing fast YAML-based reads without language-specific knowledge.
+We ultimately went with keeping `version` in edition configurations in `librarian.yaml` as a cache for fast access because of simplicity and performance.
+The librarian tool manages version consistency between `librarian.yaml` and language-specific files, providing fast YAML-based reads without language-specific knowledge.

 ## Renaming `generate` to `infrastructure`

-We considered renaming the repository-level `generate` section to `infrastructure` because of distinguishing between "how to generate" (infrastructure: container, googleapis) and "what to generate" (APIs, metadata).
+We considered renaming the top-level `generate` section to `infrastructure` because of distinguishing between "how to generate" (infrastructure: container, googleapis) and "what to generate" (APIs, metadata in editions).

 However, this approach had these costs:

 1. **User expectation mismatch** - Users expect `generate` for generation-related configuration
-2. **Inconsistency** - Different names at repository and artifact levels is confusing
+2. **Inconsistency** - Different names at top level and edition level is confusing
 3. **No real benefit** - The distinction is clear from context without renaming

 User feedback: "I do not like the name infrastructure.
 The design is called generate."

-We ultimately went with using `generate` at both repository and artifact levels because of consistency and user expectations.
-The distinction is clear from context: repository level contains container/googleapis (how), artifact level contains APIs/metadata (what).
+We ultimately went with using `generate` at both top level and edition level because of consistency and user expectations.
+The distinction is clear from context: top level contains output directory and defaults (how), edition level contains APIs and metadata (what).

 ## Flat Release Commands (prepare/tag/publish)